CarmeTeam/Carme-Docu/InstallDoc/README.md

 8. remove_database.sh

 - These 8 sub-scripts are stored in `/opt/Carme/Carme-Install`.
 - When your uninstall fails, the script exits with an error message pointing to the sub-script, e.g., `ERROR [remove_certs.sh]: ...`.

-- Each sub-script can be run multiple times.
-This is ideal for debugging.
-For example, if your error message points to `remove_certs.sh`, then once you fix the issue you can continue with the uninstall at this point, i.e.:
+To continue with the uninstall, run the sub-script and follow the order, e.g.,
   - `cd /opt/Carme/Carme-Install`
   - `bash remove_certs.sh`